mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

 Based on the tensor relationship diagram, you can analyze which tensors are used to compute the current tensor and which constants are affected by the current tensor.
 Abbreviations of watchpoint conditions are displayed on the diagram, helping you quickly identify the propagation path of tensor issues.
 Each condition abbreviation can be found in "Setting Watchpoints".

+Tensors can be downloaded in tensor check view.
+Users can download the desired tensor for in-depth analysis or processing.

 ## Debugger Usage Example

 1. Prepare the debugger environment, and open the MindInsight Debugger UI.